rueter/rueter.github.io/emerald/docs/Rueter2010_Adnominal-person-in-the-morphological-system-of-Erzya_sust261_Disertation-2010-12_PhD.md

 from the top of the animacy hierarchy (kin term) might be allowed to go unmarked when its controller/possessor is from even higher on the same hierarchy, i.e. the pronouns are higher up on the hierarchy than nouns, and it is the 1SG and 2SG we are talking of here.
-In the Erzya sub-dialect spoken in Orkino, originally documented in Šaxmatov's collection of folklore and grammatical description, the notion of KIN TERM (Šaxmatov
+In the Erzya sub-dialect spoken in Orkino, originally documented in Šaxmatovʺ's collection of folklore and grammatical description, the notion of KIN TERM (Šaxmatovʺ
 1910: 797–798) is first forwarded to explain variation in the choice of genitive and dative forms of the possessa marked with 1SG and 2SG cross-referential morphemes.
-Šaxmatov provides a minimal pair cross-referential marking strategy for the word ava ‘lady; mother’, by which the object-marked possessum with 2SG cross-referential marking varies in form according to the parametric feature [±KIN] of the referent, see (55a-b).
+Šaxmatovʺ provides a minimal pair cross-referential marking strategy for the word ava ‘lady; mother’, by which the object-marked possessum with 2SG cross-referential marking varies in form according to the parametric feature [±KIN] of the referent, see (55a-b).

 <pgNo>165</pgNo>